Richard Clough: Trader in Antwerp

 In 1552, Clough was located in Antwerp, then the centre of North European commerce and banking.
 Here he met his wife Catherine Muldart, from that city.
 With her, he had a son, Richard.
 In 1558 he wrote an eyewitness testimony of the commemoration ceremony for Emperor Charles V in the Church of St. Michael and St. Gudula (now Brussels' cathedral).
-In 1561, he wrote to Gresham – his employer – with the suggestion that something along the lines of the Bourse at Antwerp could be established in London.
+In 1561, he wrote to Gresham – his employer – with the suggestion that something along the lines of the Stock Exchange in Antwerp could be established in London.
 Gresham eventually took this idea up, founding the Royal Exchange, London, which opened in 1571.
 Before his early death, Clough played an important role in its development, providing finance and appointing Hendrik van Passe, the Flemish architect, to work on the building.

 Many of Clough's letters to Gresham, up to twenty pages in length, were passed to the government for its use as intelligence and have survived and been used by historians.
 His eyewitness account of the Beeldenstorm or "Iconoclastic Fury" in Antwerp in 1566 is often quoted.
 He saw: "all the churches, chapels and houses of religion utterly defaced, and no kind of thing left whole within them, but broken and utterly destroyed, being done after such order and by so few folks that it is to be marvelled at."
 The Church of Our Lady in Antwerp, later made the cathedral: "looked like a hell, with above 10,000 torches burning, and such a noise as if heaven and earth had got together, with falling of images and beating down of costly works, such sort that the spoil was so great that a man could not well pass through the church.
 So that in fine [short], I cannot write you in x sheets of paper the strange sight I saw there, organs and all destroyed."